München RFC: History

-While rugby had been played in Munich and Bavaria before the interception of the MRFC in 1977, four clubs existed in the city in the 1920s and 1930s, the club's game on 10 June 1978 was the first proper game of rugby played in the city of Munich in almost 50 years.
+While rugby had been played in Munich and Bavaria before the inception of the MRFC in 1977, four clubs existed in the city in the 1920s and 1930s, the club's game on 10 June 1978 was the first proper game of rugby played in the city of Munich in almost 50 years.

 Rugby had been in hibernation in Bavaria since the days of the Nazis and when US soldiers in the garrison of Augsburg formed a team in 1974, it was the first post-war rugby club to be formed in Bavaria.
 After a number of other military teams were formed in the following years, MRFC became the first civilian club to be formed in the state in 1977, by British expats, mostly from Wales.
 The club was formed in a pub in the Isarvorstadt and played its first game that autumn.

 The first game it played in Munich, in June 1978, was against the Bad Tölz US Army and it took another year to play its first German opponent, RC Rottweil, on 30 June 1979.
 Not until 1985 was a second non-military team established in Bavaria, the rugby department of TuS Fürstenfeldbruck.

 The club was officially registered in 1982 and in July 1983 attained incorporated status (German: e.V.).
 However, it could not obtain a regular home ground in Munich and had to play its matches in Fürstenfeldbruck.

 Due to Bavaria neither having a league nor a rugby federation in those days, the club had to join the Regionalliga in neighbouring Baden-Württemberg in 1984.

 In 1990, the club's long term coach, Rory Donoghue, signed up and a generation change was carried out within it.
 A quick result of this was the winning of the South German Championship in 1991.

 MRFC finally obtained a home ground within Munich, Am Hedernfeld and was promoted to the 2nd Bundesliga South in 1992, where it only lasted for one season.

 After two seasons back in tier three, the club once more won promotion to the second division in 1995.
 A year later, the club became one of the founding members of the Bavarian Rugby Federation, the RVBY.

 In 1998, the club celebrated promotion to the Rugby-Bundesliga for the first time, only to be denied a licence and having to stay in division two.